Digital UK’s London showroom

 Digital Equipment Corporation, London Showroom High Holborn, Mark Lewis ML Design & Production 1987-96

-DEC using the trademark Digital was a major American company in the computer industry from the 50’s to the 90’s.
-It was one of the world’s largest market leading computer systems vendors including software, peripherals and computer hardware of that era.
+DEC, using the trademark Digital, was a leading American company in the computer industry from the 50’s to the 90’s.
+It was one of the world’s largest market leading computer systems vendors, including software, peripherals and computer hardware of that era.

-During this period Mark was engaged as a consultant by other corporations such as DeBeers, Project Office Furniture, CBS and CIL, working for each on similar projects for them such as exhibitions, showrooms, furniture and product development which incorporated the ever evolving technical demands of the office environment and the people working in them.
+During this period Mark was engaged as a consultant by other corporations such as DeBeers, Project Office Furniture, CBS and CIL, working for each on similar projects for them including exhibitions, showrooms, furniture and product development which incorporated the ever evolving technical demands of the office environment and the people working in them.

 It was this encounter that led Mark into the commercial aspect of design rather than the domestic world of kitchens he had previously been immersed in.
 They developed the brief together.

-The showroom was to have a hands-on facility for visitors to review the product easily standing at tall counters where the sales executives could interact with the client demonstrating the benefits of the product and services Digital had to offer.
+The showroom was to have a hands-on facility for visitors to review the product easily, standing at tall counters where the sales executives could interact with the client ,demonstrating the benefits of the product and services Digital had to offer.